skarlekar/fargate-patterns/README.md

 ## What is AWS Fargate?
-Put simply, Fargate is a managed compute engine provided by AWS to run your containers without having to worry about managing a cluster of servers.
-In traditional container management,
+Put simply, Fargate is a managed, compute engine provided by AWS to run your containers without having to worry about managing a cluster of servers.
+You don't have to choose server types, upgrade or pa In traditional container management,

 In this workshop, we will explore three patterns viz., the Container-on-Demand, Scaling-Container and Sidecar-Assembly patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable.
 Using these patterns you can spin the containers on demand and immediately decommision after the task is run or have a small footprint always running and scale up or down as the processing demands.